eddie-energy/architecture/arc42/eddie-framework/runtime-view/runtime-view.md

 ![](./figures/eddie-framework-collect-data-http.svg)

-1. Prerequisite: The Eligible Party ensures that the REST Outbound Connector is enabled in the EDDIE Framework.
+1. The Region Connector collects customer data from the Regional Data-sharing infrastructure.
+(Prerequisite: The Eligible Party ensures that the REST Outbound Connector is enabled in the EDDIE Framework.)
-2. The Region Connector collects customer data from the Regional Data-sharing infrastructure.
+1. The Region Connector sends the collected data to the EDDIE Core.
-3. The Region Connector sends the collected data to the EDDIE Core.
+1. The EDDIE Core forwards the data to the REST Outbound Connector.
-4. The EDDIE Core forwards the data to the REST Outbound Connector.
+1. The REST Outbound Connector temporarily stores the data in the Database.
-5. The REST Outbound Connector temporarily stores the data in the Database.
+1. The REST Outbound Connector makes the data available via an HTTP endpoint.
-6. The REST Outbound Connector makes the data available via an HTTP endpoint.
+1. The Eligible Party requests the data via HTTP Client.
-7. The Eligible Party sends an HTTP GET request to the REST endpoint.
+1. The HTTP Client sends an HTTP GET request to the REST endpoint.
-8. The REST Outbound Connector retrieves the requested data and returns it to the Eligible Party in the response.
+1. The REST Outbound Connector retrieves the requested data and returns it to the Eligible Party in the response.

 ## The Eligible Party terminates a customer’s permission

 <!-- - HTTP request to the API or button in the admin console -->
 ![](./figures/eddie-framework-terminate-permission.svg)

-1. The Eligible Party initiates a termination of a customer’s permission, either by:
+1. The Eligible Party initiates a termination of a customer’s permission, either by sending an HTTP request to the EDDIE API, or by clicking a button in the Admin Console.
-2. Sending an HTTP request to the EDDIE API, or
+1. The EP interface (HTTP client or Admin Console) sends the termination request to the EDDIE Core.
-3. Clicking a button in the Admin Console.
+1. The EDDIE Core routes termination request to the correct Region Connector.
-4. The EP interface (HTTP client or Admin Console) sends the termination request to the EDDIE Core.
+1. The EDDIE Core updates the Database, marking the permission status as TERMINATED.
-5. The EDDIE Core updates the Database, marking the permission status as TERMINATED.
+1. The EDDIE Core terminates permission request via Permission Administrator if possible.
-6. The EDDIE Core notifies the Region Connector about the termination.
+1. The EDDIE Core updates the Database to delete credentials if needed.
-7. The Region Connector confirms the termination with the EDDIE Core.
+1. The Region Connector confirms the termination with the EDDIE Core.
-8. The EDDIE Core acknowledges the result of the termination process to the EP interface (success or failure).
+1. The EDDIE Core acknowledges the result of the termination process to the EP interface (success or failure).

 ## The Eligible Party retransmits already published customer data (historical data)